-Tier 1 liquid reserves include excess reserves, treasury bills, certificates of deposit issued by the CBC, government bonds, bank debentures, and deposits at designated banks with term to maturity of no more than one year.
+&lt;sup>31 Tier 1 liquid reserves include excess reserves, treasury bills, certificates of deposit issued by the CBC, government bonds, bank debentures, and deposits at designated banks with term to maturity of no more than one year.
 Tier 2 liquid reserves include net due from bank in the call-loan market, negotiable certificates of deposit, and banker's acceptances.
 Tier 3 liquid reserves include commercial paper, trade acceptances, corporate bonds, and other liquid assets as approved by the CBC.

 Average credit ratings steadily improved

-The rankings of Taiwan's banking system in the Standard & Poor's Banking Industry Country Risk Assessment32 and the Fitch Ratings Banking System Indicator/Macro-Prudential Indicator (BSI/MPI)33 at the end of 2007 were unchanged from the previous year (Group 4 and D/1, respectively34) (Table 4.2).
-The ranking showed that the outlook for economic development is still
+The rankings of Taiwan's banking system in the Standard & Poor's Banking Industry Country Risk Assessment and the Fitch Ratings Banking System Indicator/Macro-Prudential Indicator (BSI/MPI) at the end of 2007 were unchanged from the previous year (Group 4 and D/1, respectively) (Table 4.2).
+The ranking showed that the outlook for economic development is still strong and the supervisory system is sound in Taiwan.
+Comparing to other Asian economies, risks in Taiwan's banking industry are higher than in Hong Kong, Singapore, and Japan, about the same as those in South Korea, but much lower than in Thailand, China, Indonesia, and the Philippines.

-Table 4.2 Systemic risk indicators for banking system

 Banking Standard and Poor's Fitch

 System BICRA BSI/MPI

 Hong Kong 2 B/1

 Singapore 2 B/1

 Japan 3 B/1

 South Korea 4 B/3

 Taiwan 4 D/1

 Thailand 6 D/1

 China 7 D/1

 Indonesia 8 D/1

 Philippines 8 D/1

-Sources: Standard and Poor's and Fitch Ratings.